AdobeDocs/campaign-classic.en/help/migration/using/migrating-in-windows-for-adobe-campaign-7.md

 Before going on to the next step, run a full test of the new installation, make sure there are no regressions and that everything works by following all the recommendations in the [General configurations](../../migration/using/general-configurations.md) section.

-## Delete and clean Adobe Campaign previous version {#deleting-and-cleansing-adobe-campaign-previous-version}
+## Deleting and cleansing Adobe Campaign previous version {#deleting-and-cleansing-adobe-campaign-previous-version}

 The procedure depends on your Adobe Campaign previous version.